Skip to content

 • amount - The requested amount (optional, but required for payment)

-• mints - List of allowed mints (optional)
+• requiredMints - List of allowed mints from the request

 Transport Types